-Let’s see what the future holds for voice search.
+Let’s see what the future holds for voice search growth.

-The market is expected to exceed a staggering $30 billion by 2024, surpassing sales that few other electronic products have managed to reach.
+The market is expected to reach exponential growth by 2024, surpassing sales that few other electronic products have managed to reach.

-44. Some smart speaker owners are yet to use their virtual assistants for online shopping
+22. 19% of smart speaker owners used their virtual assistants for online shopping

-19% of consumers have already used their smart home assistants like Amazon Echo for online shopping, while 33% of them plan on following the suit.
+19% of consumers have already used their smart home search assistants like Amazon Echo for online shopping while 33% of them plan on the following suit.